freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

    Don’t use @everyone or @here under any circumstances!
 Every single person in that chat room will get a notification.
 In some cases, tens of thousands of people.
    Instead, if you want people to see an announcement, you can pin it to the channel to allow everyone to read it.

-6. **Don’t threaten to ban or suspend**
-   If a camper is breaking the code of conduct, don’t threaten to ban or suspend them, and never warn them in public.
-Instead, talk to them privately, or send them a DM and issue a suspension (per the above protocol).
+6. **Don’t threaten to ban or suspend** If a camper is breaking the code of conduct, don’t threaten to ban or suspend them, and never warn them in public.
+Instead, talk to them privately, or use the bot to issue a suspension (per the above protocol).
 No one else in that channel needs to know that you banned / suspended the person - campers can view the summary in the #activity-log channel if they want to keep up on that information.
 If a violation was clearly unintended and doesn't warrant a suspension or private conversation, make the offending camper aware of his / her actions without making it come across as a warning.
 For example:

 - Camper posts a wall of code to request help